 The best way to simulate the production process is to actually tool up the parts of the new design in a low cost and quick way.
-Deco can work with you on best strategies to use actual tool steel and production machines early in the development process.
-This is often the best solution to get actual representative parts quick and at a low cost.
+Deco can work with you on the best strategies to use actual tool steel and production machines early in the development process.
+This is often the best solution to get actual production representative parts quick and at a low cost.
 There is some “upfront cost”, but cavitation can be limited and resulting piece price for higher quantities is lower.

 These prototypes can be provided in a variety of alloys and with low tooling cost, but each part is expensive.
 This method is best suited for smaller parts and although complex geometries can be achieved often tight tolerance features may have to be machined with a secondary operation.

 Has a low up-front cost, but each part is expensive.
 The size of the part can be bigger, but the surface quality is compromised.
-The lead-time for parts is short, but the “as-cast” feature precision is often undesirable—often leading to machining areas that need tighter tolerance.
+The lead-time for parts is short, but the “as-cast” feature precision is often undesirable---often leading to machining areas that need tighter tolerance.

 3D printing has evolved and redefined many industries, but with this said, currently production die cast representative parts cannot be made.
 This technology does provide an excellent method to prove fit and acceptance of various geometries.
 This method can be used to examine many design iterations quickly and at a low cost.
-Please contact Deco products discuss how 3D printing can help support you part and tooling design initiatives.